-The District's net capital assets as of June 30, 2020 and 2019 including construction in progress were \$14,069,303 and \$13,949,343, respectively.
-Capital asset additions including construction in progress during fiscal year 2019/2020 totaled \$857,913 which related primarily to the Phase II Lateral Replacement Project, the Meter Replacement Project, SCADA upgrades, Meadowlark BPS submersible pump, and other equipment purchases.
-This increase was offset by depreciation expenses of \$737,953.
-The resulting overall increase in net capital assets was \$119,960, as noted in the table above.
+The District's net capital assets as of June 30, 2021 and 2020 including construction in progress were \$14,427,075 and \$14,069,303, respectively.
+Capital asset additions including construction in progress during fiscal year 2020/2021 totaled \$1,155,721 which related primarily to the Phase II Lateral Replacement Project, the Meter Replacement Project, SCADA upgrades, and other equipment purchases.
+This increase was offset by depreciation expenses of \$748,589 and disposals with a net book value of \$49,360.
+The resulting overall increase in net capital assets was \$357,772, as noted in the table above.
 See Note 4 for additions and disposals by asset category.
 Construction in progress expenditures were funded from the District reserve funds discussed in Note 7.